Deep low-frequency radio observations of Abell 2256 II: The ultra-steep spectrum radio halo: Radio halo analysis

 To investigate this, we divide the halo into four subregions, core, region1, region2, and region3.
 These regions are shown in the bottom right panel of Fig.\,\ref{halo_index}: the core is the innermost region and region3 the outermost.
 The regions that are masked are shown in magenta.
 The resulting spectra are shown in Fig.\,\ref{halo_index} (bottom left panel).
 The subregions of the halo show different spectral slopes.
 The core can be well described by a power law spectrum with slope $-1.60$.
 The spectrum of region2 can also be described by a power law with slope $-1.44$.
 The core region is steeper compared to region2.
 There is a clear high frequency steepening in region1 and region3.
 This implies that a general power-law emission spectrum, observed for many halos, does not necessarily imply that electrons have everywhere in the halo the same power-law distribution \citep{Rajpurohit2021c}.

 Excluding the core region, it is clear that there is a radial steepening in the halo moving to larger radii.
-The synchrotron frequency (or steepening) in the turbulence reacceleration model \citep{Cassano2005} is given by:
+The synchrotron frequency (or steepening) in the turbulent reacceleration model \citep{Cassano2005} is given by:

 where $B$ is the magnetic field and $\tau_{acc}$ is the minimum acceleration time in the emitting volume.
 Therefore, a radial steepening is expected from the decline of the magnetic field (for constant $\rm \tau_{acc}$), at least at large distances where presumably $B < B_{\rm cmb}/\sqrt{3}$ or due to a decline of $\tau_{\rm acc}^{-2}$ (i.e., less acceleration at larger distances).
 However, this assumes that local conditions change only as a function of radius.